Unlabeled sample compression schemes for oriented matroids: Main result

-The above implies that $H_1$ is precisely the tope graph of an affine OM $\A''=(M'/f,g)$, where $M'/f$ is the contraction of OM, defined in Section \ref{sec:prelim}.
+The above implies that $H_1$ is precisely the tope graph of an affine OM $\A''=(\M'/f,g)$, where $\M'/f$ is the contraction of OM, defined in Section \ref{sec:prelim}.
 See also \cite[Section 3.3]{bjvestwhzi-93} for more details on this operation.
 In fact, $\rank{\A''} = \rank(\A) - 1$, hence we can inductively assume that $H_1$ has a reconstructible map $\overline{a}$.
-Similarly as in the proof of Proposition \ref{prop:extend}, $H_1$ is an isometric subgraph of $H$ (with the embedding defined directly by its definition), hence the intersections of the convex sets of $H$ with $H_1$ are convex in $H_1$, and we can extend $\overline{a}$ to a reconstructible map $a$ of $H$.
+Since $H_1$ is an isometric subgraph of $H$ (with the embedding into a hypercube inherited from $H$), we can deduce that the intersections of the convex sets of $H$ with $H_1$ are convex in $H_1$, and we can extend $\overline{a}$ to a reconstructible map $a$ of $H$.